Hartlepool United F.C.: Colours and crest

 Hartlepool have primarily played in blue and white vertical stripes throughout their history.
 From 1908 until 1911, Hartlepools initially wore white shirts with blue and white socks.
 In 1912, Hartlepools then adopted the blue and white stripes.
 From the mid-1960s to mid 1970s, the club's strip was often solely blue.
 In the 1990s, Hartlepool often played in light blue with white before returning to dark blue with white towards the end of the decade.

 The first time that a crest appeared on the kit was in 1959, the crest was a shield with the club's initials.
 However, this would not last long as a crest would not appear on the kits again until the 1970s.
 From 1974, Hartlepool wore a variety of badges featuring a hart, taken from the logo of the newly enlarged town.
 In the early 1990s, a modern and abstract image of the hart was used.
 In 1995, the new ownership under local businessman Harold Hornsey ran a competition for a new logo.
 The winning design featured a ship's wheel, reflecting the maritime identity of the town.
 The club reverted to a design with a hart in 2017, standing on water as a heraldic pun on Hart-le-pool.
 The club said that the 1995 logo did not reflect the club's history, and that the ship's wheel was difficult to replicate in digital and printed media.

 Sponsorship

 Meyba currently manufactures the club's apparel.
-The current home and away shirt sponsor are Prestige Group.
+The current home shirt sponsor is Workwear Express.

 Table of kit suppliers and shirt sponsors appear below: